Baerthe/dads-mmo-lab/HOWTO-WINDOWS-WSL2.md

 ## 📋 What You Need

 - ✅ Windows 10 (version 2004 or later) or Windows 11
-- ✅ At least **15GB** free storage (30GB+ for Playerbots)
+- ✅ At least **15GB** free storage per game (30GB+ for WoW with Playerbots)
-- ✅ A WoW 3.3.5a client already installed on your Windows PC
+- ✅ Your game client already installed on Windows (WoW 3.3.5a, etc.)
 - ✅ Internet connection for the initial download
-- ✅ A PC that was made in the last 8 years (virtualization support required)
+- ✅ A PC made in the last 8 years (virtualization support required)

 > **Not sure which Windows version you have?**
 > Press **Windows key + R**, type `winver`, press Enter.